Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Introduction

-\paragraph{The soliton as a nonrelativistic quantum particle.} Firstly, it is to be hoped, that in the limit of small coupling \(g \) the soliton will behave as a quantum particle of mass \(\M_{cl}(1+o(1))=\frac{\scm_{cl}}{g^2}(1+o(1))\), and thus that the Schr\"odinger equation with Hamiltonian \(P^2/(2\M_{cl}) \) should appear in the analysis of the limit \(g\to 0 \), in place of \eqref{newt}.
-On account of the \(g \)-dependence of \(\M_{cl} \) displayed in \eqref{mcl} this indicates that the quantum fluctuations thus described will be suppressed to be \(O({\M_{cl}}^{-\frac{1}{2}})= O(g\scm_{cl}^{-\frac{1}{2}})) \) in the semiclassical regime, as would be expected (see \cite{MR0129790}*{Chapter VI} - for a particle evolving on a time interval of length \(t\) according to the Schr\"odinger equation with mass \(\M_{cl}\), the spatial fluctuation induced quantum mechanically is \(\gtrsim\sqrt{\frac{\hbar t}{\M_{cl}}}\)).
-It follows that in order to ``see'' the Schr\"odinger equation and the quantum fluctuations in the limit, it is necessary to look at scales of order \(g \).
-Thus we might hope to be able to analyze solutions to the quantum field theory in which the field takes the form (at fixed time)
+\paragraph{The soliton as a nonrelativistic quantum particle.} Firstly, it is to be hoped, that in the limit of small coupling \(g \) the soliton will behave as a quantum particle of mass \(\M_{cl}(1+o(1))=\frac{\scm_{cl}}{g^2}(1+o(1))\), and thus that the Schr\"odinger equation with Hamiltonian \(P^2/(2\M_{cl}) \) should appear in the analysis of the limit \({g\downarrow 0} \), in place of \eqref{newt}.
+On account of the \(g \)-dependence of \(\M_{cl} \) displayed in \eqref{mcl} this indicates that the quantum fluctuations thus described will be suppressed to be \(O({\M_{cl}}^{-\frac{1}{2}})= O(g\scm_{cl}^{-\frac{1}{2}})) \) in the semiclassical regime, as would be expected from basic quantum mechanics.
+For example the analysis of Gaussian wave packets for the free Schr\"odinger evolution of a particle with mass \(\M_{cl}\) leads to the conclusion that the width of the wave packet is \(\gtrsim\sqrt{\frac{\hbar t}{\M_{cl}}}=g\sqrt{\frac{\hbar t}{\scm_{cl}}}\)), see for example \cite{MR0129790}*{Chapter VI}.
+Two conclusions to be kept in mind can be drawn from this: \begin{itemize} \item in order to ``see'' the Schr\"odinger equation and the quantum fluctuations in the limit, it is necessary to look at small scales, which at finite times would be of order \(g \); \item the standard deviation of the spatial fluctuations does however grow linearly in time, and so on longer time scales \(\sim g^{-a}\) the fluctuations would be larger, of standard deviation \(\sim g^{1-\frac{a}{2}}\). \end{itemize} Thus we might hope to be able to analyze solutions to the quantum field theory in which the field takes the form (at fixed time)